How much pension do I need to retire at 55?

 How much pension do I need to retire early?

 If you ask yourself, “How much money should I have to retire at 55 for early retirement?” you might be surprised by the answer.
 Research by Retirement Living Standards gives us a good insight into the long-term costs.
-If you’re looking for a good pension pot at 55, you need to work out how much you may spend in retirement.
+If you’re looking for a good pension pot at 55, you need to work out how much you may spend in retirement and understand your potential annual retirement income.
 The research by Retirement Living Standards is a useful guide.

 The 2023 research shows that retired couples need an amount of £59,000 yearly for a comfortable retirement.
 This drops to £43,000 for moderate lifestyles.
 Actual values in areas such as London will be higher than this.
 The research suggests that a single person needs a minimum of £14,000 annually in retirement for a basic lifestyle.